 However, even this decision is not binding.
 If the patient presents himself in worse medical condition than described, the flight captain can still refuse to transport him.
 His job is to protect the well-being of the patient and the other passengers and he will make his decision accordingly.

 In some cases, a patient can only be transported in a scheduled aircraft if a medical escort accompanies him.
 In this case, a doctor or a paramedic can travel with him.
 If the passenger can sit upright, he will travel in business class in order to give the health professional who takes care of him more room to work.

 If the passenger can only travel lying down, a stretcher is installed inside the passenger cabin, where he can rest comfortably.
 Usually, this option is only available on long-haul flights because most airlines shy away from the necessary reconfiguration of the cabin on shorter flights.

 Fit to fly on an ambulance flight

-When transporting patients by ambulance aircraft, it is important to make sure that the patient is well enough to travel.
+If flying on a commercial plane is out of the question, many patients can be transported by ambulance aircraft.
+Still, it is important to make sure that the patient is well enough to travel.
 Many patients do not know who is qualified to answer such a question.
 For that reason, many patients rely on the opinion of doctors at the hospital where they are currently being treated.

 If you fall ill abroad, you may not speak the local language.
-This can lead to communication problems, and makes the experience of going to hospital even more stressful.
+This can lead to communication problems and makes the experience of going to the hospital even more stressful.
 Medical opinions diverge greatly on the subject of whether patients are fit to travel.
-Often, hospital doctors feel responsible for the patient’s well-being while they are in hospital – and also on their trip home.
+Often, hospital staff feel responsible for the patient’s well-being while they are in hospital – and also on their trip home.